FLCAC-admin/FLCAC-docs/docs/Accessing_data.md

 Video 3: Importing the USLCI into openLCA
 :::

-## FLCAC Merged Data Package
+## Commons Merged Data Package

 The FLCAC provides an all-in-one downloadable data package of LCI data from select repositories and LCIA methods.
-"FLCAC Merged" compiles versions of existing data packages (or repositories) on the FLCAC and combines them as intended by the original authors.
+"Commons Merged" compiles versions of existing data packages (or repositories) on the FLCAC and combines them as intended by the original authors.
 This eliminates the need for users to download multiple repositories and connect providers across bridge processes.
-For more information see [FLCAC Merged](FLCAC_merged.md).
+For more information see [Commons Merged](Commons_merged.md).